MonkeyDmagnas/devops_task/README.md

 ```
 systemctl status grafana-server
 ```
-•Add Prometheus as data source in Grafana location •Role-Based Access Control in Grafana
+•Add Prometheus as data source in Grafana location \
+•Role-Based Access Control in Grafana \
-•Make users with different level of access control in Grafana
+•Make users with different level of access control in Grafana \

-•5.
-MySQL Server Backup and Migration
+### 5. MySQL Server Backup and Migration
-•Backup Strategy:
+•Backup Strategy: \
-Migration:
+Migration: \
-mysqldump for backup.
+mysqldump for backup. \
-Crontab to trigger mysqldump for timely backup.
+Crontab to trigger mysqldump for timely backup. \
-File compression: gzip to compress backup file.
+File compression: gzip to compress backup file. \
-Secure Copy Protocol (SCP) for file transfer
+Secure Copy Protocol (SCP) for file transfer \
 Steps:

-•
-Create a shell script named db-backup.sh and inside it:
+•Create a shell script named databse_backup.sh and inside it:
 ```
 #!/bin/bash
 BACKUP_DIR="/path/to/backup-directory"